nf-core/configs/docs/medair.md

 Nextflow will need to submit the jobs via the job scheduler to the HPC cluster and as such the commands below will have to be executed on one of the login nodes.
 If in doubt contact cgg-it.

-### Set-up
+### Set-up: load Nextflow and Singularity

-Before running a pipeline you will need to load Nextflow and Singularity using the environment module system on medair.
+Before running a pipeline you will need to load Nextflow and Singularity using the environment module system on Medair.
 You can do this by issuing the commands below:

 ```bash
 ## Load Nextflow and Singularity environment modules